Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 What is the most important factor in longevity?

 There is no single factor.
-Longevity is influenced by multiple systems working together, including metabolism, hormones, sleep, inflammation, and cardiovascular health.
+Longevity is influenced by multiple interconnected systems, including metabolic health, hormone regulation, sleep, inflammation, and cardiovascular function.

 Do supplements significantly impact longevity?

-They may support certain pathways, but they are generally less impactful than foundational systems such as sleep, metabolic health, and body composition.
+They may support specific pathways, but they are generally less impactful than foundational systems such as sleep, metabolic health, and body composition.

 Why do health strategies often fail?

-Because they focus on isolated variables instead of the systems that actually drive long-term outcomes.
+Because they focus on isolated variables rather than the underlying systems that drive long-term outcomes.

 What should I focus on first?

-Improving sleep, metabolic stability, body composition, and consistency across systems tends to provide the highest return.
+Improving sleep quality, metabolic stability, body composition, and consistency across systems tends to provide the highest long-term return.